Tuned Tensor

 Using the REST API

 Every tt command maps to a REST endpoint under https://tunedtensor.com/api/v1.
-All endpoints accept Authorization: Bearer tt_your_api_key.
+All endpoints accept Authorization: Bearer <api-key>.

 What's Next